DDUPREFRA/Washington-State-EV-Charging-Infrastructure-Analysis/README.md

 **Sustainability**
 - Only **0.31% of charging stations** run on renewable energy sources
-- **Douglas, Jefferson, Whatcom, and Okanogan** are the only counties with green charging stations — each with only one renewable station
+- **Douglas, Jefferson, Whatcom, and Okanogan** are the only counties with green charging stations — each with only one station

  **Infrastructure Growth**
 - EV charging station openings in Washington State **peaked around 2021–2022** and have since slowed down